romanbro/agile_project/Software_Code/backend/README.md

 # Software Code

-I upload venv (virtual environment) only to make it easier for the rest of the team that didn't use python before could test it. to run Flask:
+I upload venv (virtual environment) only to make it easier for the rest of the team that didn't use python before to test it. to run Flask:

 1. cd into venv